27-jjay/27-jjay/README.md

-i'll be quitting pt to focus on Lifeee + this game is lowk boring now
+i'll be quitting pt to focus on lifeee + this game is lowk boring now

 my discord is 27._jay if u wanna talk abt smth or add me